Next Start

 What Does a Wind Turbine Technician Career Look Like?

-According to the Bureau of Labor Statistics (BLS), the median annual wind turbine technician salary in the U.S. was $57,320 in May 2022.61 This means half of wind turbine techs earned more and half earned less.
+According to the BLS, the median annual wind turbine technician salary in the U.S. was $61,770 in May 2023.61 This means half of wind turbine techs earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 Learn About Wind Turbine Technician Training